The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 Cavachons tend to share the same health problems that affect their parent dogs or other small dog breeds.

-They have a proclivity for ear infections because of the hair that grows inside of their ears, so owners need to be prepared to clean the ears on a weekly basis.
+They have a proclivity for ear infections because of the hair that grows inside of their ears, so owners need to be prepared to clean the ears every week.

 Watch out for any signs of infection.
 Use a canine ear cleaning solution several times each week as a preventive measure.
 If an ear infection does develop, you’ll need to seek veterinary care for him.